alimnastaev/CLfinalproject/README.md

 The project is my personal artistic website to present my music online.

-The website was build using “mobile first” approach.
+1. The website was build using “mobile first” approach.
 I did not use any frameworks (Bootstrap is the most popular) for that matter.
 Responsiveness was achieved by creating custom media queries at the certain breakpoints.

-I created a sticky navigation bar with lines of CSS.
+2. I have created a sticky navigation bar with lines of CSS.

-Navigation is horizontal and sticky across all the media devices and/or browser sizes or screen resolutions.
+3. Navigation is horizontal and sticky across all the media devices and/or browser sizes or screen resolutions.

-I’ve implemented a “humburger” menu using CSS only for visitors who use smaller screens.
+4. I’ve implemented a “humburger” menu using CSS only for visitors who use smaller screens.
 It becomes appear only after a certain point when braking down a browser page and on mobile devices.
 Drop-down menu appears when the “humburger” icon is clicked on.

-All the active tabs are highlighted (on mobile devices as well) to help visitors easily navigate through the site.
+5. All the active tabs are highlighted (on mobile devices as well) to help visitors easily navigate through the site.

-There are “call to action” buttons on CONTACT PAGE.
+6. There are “call to action” buttons on CONTACT PAGE.
 The purpose is to separate all the incoming emails/messages by a subject.
 All the buttons are had been disabled until custom email addresses will be created.

-“Image Carousel” on the TITLE PAGE was created without plugins with a custom jQuery code and it is fully responsive.
+7. “Image Carousel” on the TITLE PAGE was created without plugins with a custom jQuery code and it is fully responsive.

-MEDIA PAGE is an image gallery viewable as thumbnails or via a Lightbox.
+8. MEDIA PAGE is an image gallery viewable as thumbnails or via a Lightbox.
 Later, I will use the same concept for the all video material.

-The website footer contains copyright information along with the active social platform icons.
+9. The website footer contains copyright information along with the active social platform icons.

-Favourite icon or “favicon”.
+10. Favourite icon or “favicon”.
 Check out this little picture along with the site’s name in browser tabs.
 (Most people’s bookmarks/favorites list is a very cluttered place.
 Having yours stand out with a nice graphical reminder of your site beside it is a good way to get their attention again).

-Each page has the exact same design, including footer, just the content itself is different.
+11. Each page has the exact same design, including footer, just the content itself is different.

 To view this project simple run index.html